Am I Anorexic? Questions to Ask Yourself

 2. Do I intentionally restrict myself from eating certain foods, or even anything at all, because I am afraid of getting fat?

-3. Do I feel the need to exercise to “burn” off something that I ate or excess calories?
+3. Do I feel the need to exercise to “burn” off something I ate or excess calories?

-4. Am I rigid in my exercise routine and will not miss a chance to exercise even if the weather is bad or it really doesn‘t fit into my schedule?
+4. Am I rigid in my exercise routine and will not miss a chance to exercise, even if the weather is bad or it really doesn‘t fit into my schedule?

 5. Am I afraid of social situations where there is eating, or do I avoid eating with others?

-6. Am I continually worried about how I look and perceive myself as fat no matter how much I weigh?
+6. Am I continually worried about how I look and perceive myself as fat, no matter how much I weigh?

 7. Do I use weight loss pills, laxatives, diuretics, or diet supplements to try to lose weight?